Symbolic dynamics for three dimensional flows with positive topological entropy: Measures of maximal entropy

 {\em Proof.\/} Let $T:=\vf^1$ (the time-one map of the flow $\vf$), then $h_{\mu}(\vf)=h_{\mu}(T)$.
 Thus $h_\mu(\vf)=h_\mu(T)=\lim\limits_{n\to\infty} h_{\mu}(T,\alpha_n)$ for any sequence of finite Borel partitions $\alpha_n$ s.t. $\max\{\diam(A): A\in\alpha_n\}\xrightarrow[n\to\infty]{}0$ \cite[Thm 8.3]{Walters-Book}.
 The claim follows, since it easily follows from claim 1 that $\mu\mapsto h_{\mu}(T,\alpha_n)$ is Borel measurable.

 Let $E_{\max}(X)$ denote the set of ergodic measures with maximal entropy.
 By claims 2 and 3, this is a Borel subset of $M_\vf(X)$.
 By the assumptions of the lemma, $E_{\max}(X)$ is uncountable.
 Every uncountable Borel subset of a compact metric space carries a non-atomic Borel probability measure, because it contains a subset homeomorphic to the Cantor set \cite[Thm 3.2.7]{Srivastva-Borel-Sets-Book}.
-Let $\nu$ be a non-atomic Borel probability measure s.t. $\nu[E_{\max}(X)]=1$, and let $ m:=\int_{E_{\max}(X)}\mu\, d\nu(\mu). $ This is a $\vf$--invariant measure with non-atomic ergodic decomposition.
+Let $\nu$ be a non-atomic Borel probability measure s.t. $\nu[E_{\max}(X)]=1$, and let $m:=\int_{E_{\max}(X)}\mu\, d\nu(\mu)$.
+This is a $\vf$--invariant measure with non-atomic ergodic decomposition.
 Since the entropy map is affine \cite[Thm 8.4]{Walters-Book}, $m$ has maximal entropy. \end{proof}

-\begin{thm} Suppose $\vf$ is a $C^{1+\beta}$ flow with positive speed and positive topological entropy on a $C^\infty$ compact three dimensional manifold, then $\vf$ has at most countably many ergodic measures of maximal entropy. \end{thm}
+\begin{thm} Suppose $\vf$ is a $C^{1+\beta}$ flow with positive speed and positive topological entropy on a $C^\infty$ closed three dimensional manifold, then $\vf$ has at most countably many ergodic measures of maximal entropy. \end{thm}

 \begin{proof} Let $h:=$ topological entropy of $\vf$, and assume by way of contradiction that $\vf$ has uncountably many ergodic measures of maximal entropy.
 By Lemma \ref{Lemma_NonAtomic_Ergodic_Decomp}, $\vf$ has a measure of maximal entropy $\mu$ with a non-atomic ergodic decomposition.